 become enclosed into a pen with other sheep

 joined a locus or group?

 By now more than twenty Folds have sprung to life.
 Each is strung like a necklace using bits/phrases/words with no end in mind, no meaning.
-Each appropriates fragments lifted from a single novel, by such as Gallant, Gogol, Maugham, Woolf, Tolstoy.
+Each appropriates fragments or phrases lifted from a single work, by such as Gallant, Gogol, Maugham, Woolf, Tolstoy.
 Sowing happens by day, also by night.
 Lack-of-sense or cohesion matters not at all, urge is all.
-Alas: not one readers who has bitten into one of my Folds has responded well to its taste.
-Not one cheerer has shared my excitement!
+Alas: not one reader who has bitten into a Fold has responded well to its taste.
+Not one cheerer has shared any excitement!
 (Even relatives.)
 So be it.

 A round-about happy accident: Chanced on a PBS documentary on origami artists titled – Between the Folds.
 This film an introduction to unimagined worlds of folding, crimping, etc. Beautiful and astonishing.
-In it revealed and explained various second and third cousins to my Folds as well as their amazing creators.
+In it revealed and explained, various second and third cousins to my Folds and their amazing creators.
 While at it: Have a look at one or two of Eva and Eran’s films.
 Prepare to be transported to somewhere unexpected, where enticement will pull you by the hand toward original images, refreshing feelings, new concepts, stark visuals. [i.e. ‘Europa von weitem‘ (1999)]